 More importantly, the California State Supreme Court is taking up the pre-foreclosure issue in Keshtgar v.
 U.S. Bank.
 The California Supreme Court granted review but has delayed briefing pending the resolution of Yvanova.
 Keshtgar is another case that refused to embrace Glaski which Yvanova did embrace and stated, “We conclude Glaski, supra, 218 Cal.App.4th 1079 was correct to hold a wrongful foreclosure.
 Plaintiff has standing to claim the foreclosing entity’s purported authority to order a trustee’s sale was based on a void assignment of the note and deed of trust.”

-The Law Offices of Jason W. Estavillo is still waiting for the Court’s decision in Watland v.
+The Estavillo Law Group is still waiting for the Court’s decision in Watland v.
 Ocwen Loan Servicing, LLC, et al. We realize the implications that Yvanova case has on not only our clients’ cases, but cases throughout California.

 If you or someone you know may be facing a foreclosure or is in the foreclosure process, please contact us.
 We may be able to help you, too.